iSci-3A12/climate-change-assignments/assignment-instructions/_a3-preparation.md

 - You should now see a folder called ```iSci3A12-CC-SciProgramming``` in your MATLAB Drive and in MATLAB Online.
 The folder should contain a number of files and subfolders.

 ## 3. Continue to the first lesson
-Now that you have MATLAB Online set up, continue to the [first lesson](a3-lesson1).
+Now that you have MATLAB Online set up, you can continue to the [first lesson](a3-lesson1).